barrepequi/barrepequi/README.md

 Food Engineer with experience in quality control, product development and scientific research.
 Recently trained in data analysis through the TripleTen program, focusing on statistical testing, data visualization, and decision-making insights.
 Trained on Python programming and libraries, SQL and Tableau, with hands-on experience on real-world data analysis projects.

 ### Skills
-Statistics (probability calculations, hypothesis testing)  -  Database (SQL, MySQL)  -  Python (Pandas, NumPy, SciPy)  -  Visualitation (Matplotlib, Seaborn, Plotly)
+- Statistics (probability calculations, hypothesis testing)
+- Database (SQL, MySQL)
+- Python (Pandas, NumPy, SciPy)
+- Data visualization (Matplotlib, Seaborn, Plotly)

 ### Miscellaneous
 - 🌱 I’m currently learning data dashboards and automatization tools.
 - 👯 I’m looking to collaborate on data analysis and science projects.

 <!--
 **barrepequi/barrepequi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.